craigmcnally/scratchspace/PERSONAL_DATA_DISCLOSURE.md

 It's important to note that personal data is not limited to that which can be used to identify a person on it's own (e.g. Social security number), but also data used in conjunction with other data to identify a person (e.g. date of birth + city + gender).

+For the purposes of this form, "store" includes the following:
+* Persisting to storage - Either internal (e.g. Postgres) or external (e.g. S3, etc.) to FOLIO
+* Caching - In-memory, etc.
+* Logging
+* Sending to an external piece of infrastructure such as a queue (e.g. Kafka), search engine (e.g. Elasticsearch), distributed table, etc.

 ## Personal Data Stored by This Module
 - [ ] This module does not store any personal data.
 - [ ] This module provides [custom fields](https://github.com/folio-org/folio-custom-fields).